racheleckenrod/griefSupport/README.md

 no conflicts when doing a pull to github
 I suppose it is possible that this main branch can push to griefSupport, one of its remotes now listed, we shall see

+the attempt to push to griefSupport was stopped!! and would have required a pull first "because the tip of your current branch is behindits remote counterpart" I am pretty sure that is what we wanted/needed to have happen to prevent the pushes from main going directly to deployment.